-Open-minded, creative, unpretentious and effortlessly cool, Brunswick appeals to Melbourne’s younger demographic.
+Open-minded, creative, unpretentious and effortlessly cool, Brunswick appeals to Melbourne’s younger demographic, those moving to Australia on temporary visa.
 As a diverse, multicultural suburb, it’s also an ideal location for expats to settle.
 There’s little glitz and glamour but plenty of independent spirit and character with plenty of unique shops, cafes and bars you won’t find anywhere else in Melbourne.
 There are some beautiful small Victorian houses perfect for singles and couples around the heart of the Brunswick with larger homes in the west of the suburb for families.
 You can drive into the city centre in less than 20 minutes but most Brunswick residents prefer the tram, which is just as fast and far more convenient and eco-friendly.

 North of the sought after Moonee Valley, Essendon is an attractive, affluent suburb perfect for expat families and professionals.
 There are plenty of stunning Victorian and Edwardian properties along its tree lined streets and fantastic local schools such as Penleigh and Essendon Grammar School.
 It has a friendly, neighbourly vibe with lots of pretty parks and even a river to explore.
 Essendon is close to the city centre and has excellent public transport links making your commute a breeze.
 There is a huge range of shops and restaurants in Essendon and even more unique, independent retail options in nearby Moonee Ponds.